Spanish - · Updated July 2026

 Regional References

-Different Spanish-speaking regions may have their own terms and expressions related to the concept of "fetish."
+Different Spanish-speaking regions may have their own terms and expressions related to "fetish."
 Here are a few examples:

-• Spain: In Spain, you may come across the term friki (IPA: /ˈfɾi.ki/), which is a slang word often used to describe someone who has an obsession or fixation with a particular interest or topic.
+• Spain: In Spain, you might encounter the term friki (IPA: /ˈfɾi.ki/), which is a slang word often used to describe someone who has an obsession or fixation with a particular interest.

-• Mexico: In Mexico, the term fijación (IPA: /fi.xaˈθjon/) is sometimes used to refer to a strong attachment or fixation towards something, although it may not specifically connote sexual or spiritual connotations.
+• Mexico: In Mexico, the term fijación (IPA: /fi.xaˈθjon/) sometimes refers to a strong attachment or fixation towards something, although it may not specifically connote sexual or spiritual connotations.

 How to Say "Fetish" in Spanish: Sample Sentences